cmuparlay/pbbslib/README.md

 underlining container.
 This is different from the concept of Range in boost.

+******************************************************

+## sequence, range and delayed_sequence

 The library supports three specific types of Seq and Range.

-******************************************************
+### sequence<T>

-A sequence<T> is a Seq but not a Range.
-It is similar to a vector<T>
-in that it is associated with the underlying memory for its contents.
+A sequence<T> is similar to a vector<T> in that it is associated with the underlying memory for its contents.
 Unlike vector<T> it is generally meant to be immutable, although it does support mutation by first extracting a range.
 It is designed so all its internal operations are parallel---including initialization of elements, destruction of elements, copy assignment and copy construction.
 It supports the following functionality:

     typename value_type (shorthand T below)
     sequence<T>(size_t n, IntegerFunc f) :